airborne-commando/OPSEC-OSINT-Tools/README.md

 * **Use services that can conceal your identity:**
   - Telegram is normie-tier as it isn't encrypted by default and requires a phone number.
   - Simplex isn't too bad.
-  - Signal is encrypted by default but requires a phone number.
+  - Signal is encrypted by default but requires a phone number; however singal can't give anything out even by court order [because of state of the art encrypton even user accounts and phone numbers](https://signal.org/bigbrother/cd-california-grand-jury/).

 * **Tor/VPN/XMR:**
   - Tor isn't bad but will get rate limited by captchas.